SpongePowered/SpongeDocs/source/server/management/performance-tweaks.rst

 Entity Activation Range
 =======================

-This setting will alter the loading behaviour of entities around players.
+This setting will alter the loading behavior of entities around players.
 Lowering the value will only load close entities, while raising it will also load entities that are far away from the player.
-Lower this to improve your servers performance, especially with high entity and player counts.
+Lower this to improve your server's performance, especially with high entity and player counts.
 To disable activation range for a specific entity set its value to ``0``.

 .. tip::